 You can use up your 3000 invites and ask for the limit to be increased every 30 days.
 If you do it right then you will start fresh with another 3000.
 As well, after a certain number of “I Don’t Knows” your account gets restricted a little and you will need to know the email addresses of the invitees before you can send them.
 This limit is also removed.

-To get a fresh set of 3000 invites you need to do the following:
+To get a fresh set of 3000 LinkedIn invites do the following: